reimida/NXPLPC1768_EmbeddedC/README.md

 ## Introduction

-This project implements firmware for the NXP LPC17xx microcontroller.
+This project implements firmware for the NXP LPC1768 microcontroller.
 It includes drivers for various peripherals and example applications demonstrating their usage.

 ## Hardware

-*   **Microcontroller:** NXP LPC17xx (likely LPC1768, based on common usage)
+*   **Microcontroller:** NXP LPC1768
 *   **Peripherals:**
     *   LEDs
     *   Push-buttons (with external interrupts)